Jobhdez/jobhdez.github.io/_posts/2024-2-29-how-deep-learning-compilers-work.md

 #### A minimal implementation of a deep learning compiler

 I built a deep learning compiler[^5] before having an idea of how the deep learning model graph was represented internally in the compiler but I think I guessed partly right.
-Here is the code that takes the following model and generates an AST
+Here is the code that takes the following model and generates an AST:

 ```python
 class Net(nn.Module):